 (b) Before making a recommendation to the Provost, the dean shall consult with an ad hoc faculty committee, whose existence will be immediately disclosed to the faculty member concerned, to invite its views whether sufficient grounds exist for the dean to forward the matter to the Provost.
-The ad hoc committee, which the dean shall constitute, shall include one or more members of the Faculty Council and also a member drawn from either the Senate Committee on Faculty Rights and Responsibilities or the Committee on Faculty Tenure and Privileges Appeals and the dean shall ask the Provost to notify the President of the Faculty as to the appointment and composition of the ad hoc committee.
-If the faculty member holds a non-tenure-trackresearch-track, teaching-track, practitioner-track, and clinical-track appointment, at least one member of the ad hoc committee shall be chosen from among the non-tenure-trackresearch-track, teaching-track, practitioner-track, and clinical-track faculty.
+The ad hoc committee, which the dean shall constitute, shall include one or more members of the

+Faculty Council and also a member drawn from either the Senate Committee on Faculty Rights and Responsibilities or the Committee on Faculty Tenure and Privileges Appeals and the dean shall ask the Provost to notify the President of the Faculty as to the appointment and composition of the ad hoc committee.
+If the faculty member holds a research-track, teaching-track, practitioner-track, and clinical-track appointment, at least one member of the ad hoc committee shall be chosen from among the research-track, teaching-track, practitioner-track, and clinical-track faculty, at rank of Associate Professor or higher.

 Alternatively, the dean may elect to ask that the Provost request the President of the Faculty to appoint a three-person ad hoc committee from a list of six members of the Committee on Faculty Tenure and Privileges Appeals nominated by the chair of that committee.
-If the faculty member holds a non-tenure trackresearch-track, teaching-track, practitioner-track, and clinical-track appointment, at least one member of the ad hoc committee shall be chosen from among the non-tenuretrack_research_track, teaching-track, practitioner-track, and clinical-track members of the Committee on Faculty Tenure and Privileges Appeals, and the chair of that committee shall nominate at least two such non-tenuretrack, reaching-track, practitioner-track, and clinical-track faculty.
+If the faculty member holds a research-track, teaching-track, practitioner-track, and clinical-track appointment, at least one member of the ad hoc committee shall be chosen from among the research-track, teaching-track, practitioner-track, and-or_clinical-track members of the Committee on Faculty Tenure and Privileges Appeals, and the chair of that committee shall nominate at least two such research-track, teaching-track, and clinical-track faculty.
 The ad hoc committee's recommendations are not binding on the dean.